kreso-t/cncjs-kt-ext/readme.md

     node . --help
 ```

-once it receive the #autolevel command it will execute the probing and transform the gcode
+once it receives the #autolevel command it will execute the probing and transform the gcode

 * How to use: